Jay0774/PRO_MTL_MTECH_PROJECT/README.md

 ## Code Description

 ### 1. Small_Network_Analysis
-Analyze a small network based on New York City, with configurations like using weight or not for route prediction.
+This code analyze a small network based on New York City, with configurations like using weight or not for route prediction.
 ### 2. Data_Prediction_Multi_Task_Learning_V1
 This code creates an MTL model that is used to predict parameters.
 This is the first version of the model that we used.
 ### 3. Final_Test_Route_Optimization